-National Pension Tracing Day in the UK is on Sunday, 30th October this year.
-Since it’s the day before Halloween, it felt only right to come up with a blog title that links the two together.
+National Pension Tracing Day in the UK is on Sunday, 29th October this year.
+Since it’s a couple of days before Halloween, it felt only right to come up with a blog title that links the two together.
 Well, at least I tried to get into the spirit of things!

 You may not be aware that National Pension Tracing Day even exists.
-To be fair, it’s only in its second year, but it raises an important piece of awareness around old pension pots.
+To be fair, it’s only in its third year, but it raises an important piece of awareness around old pension pots.

 Changing jobs and moving house are the two main causes of pensions getting “lost”.
 The vast majority of us forget to update pension providers when we move house.